LuckasMacedo2/C-/WebApplication5/readme.md

 By default the project is configured to store data in the database, but it can also be used to store data in memory.
 To use one of two ways:
 * Database: Access the appsettings.json file and change ConnectionStrings > Default to the database connection string;
-* Memory Storage: Access the Startup.cs file, uncomment line 37 and comment out line 38 Project developed as part of the Avanade CodeAnywhere .NET bootcamp of the Digital Innovation One platform
+* Memory Storage: Access the Startup.cs file, uncomment line 37 and comment out line 38 The TableJogos file creates the database for use with the application, in addition to creating three example records.
+Project developed as part of the Avanade CodeAnywhere .NET bootcamp of the Digital Innovation One platform